 If you have Type 1, Type 2, or gestational diabetes, you’re at risk of developing diabetic wounds.
 Although common, diabetic wounds can lead to serious complications, negatively affecting your mobility and quality of life.
-At Wound Evolution - Wound Care and Hyperbaric Medicine in Fort Worth, Texas, wound care specialists Ashley Huddleston, MD, Autumn Savage, DO, CWS-P, and the team offer holistic, synergistic treatment for diabetic wounds.
+At Wound Evolution in Fort Worth, Dallas, San Antonio, Texas, and Overland Park, Kansas, the team of wound care specialists offer holistic, synergistic treatment for diabetic wounds.
 To schedule an appointment, call or book online today.

 Diabetic wounds are slow-healing sores that develop on the bottom of your heels, feet, or toes.
 About 6% of people who experience a diabetic wound require hospitalization or experience other, more serious health problems.